Article Overview: Pros & Cons of Living in Houston, Texas

 #5.
 Houston is a foodie’s paradise

-Some folks are surprised to discover (before moving to Houston) that our city often ranks as one of the best foodie cities in America.
+Some folks are surprised to discover that Houston often ranks as one of the best foodie cities in America.
 Our top staple is obviously heart-stopping barbecue (the best in the country!), but we’ve mastered all aspects of the meat market like true pros.

 Houston is one of the most diverse cities in the country and the benefits of diversity span the gamut.
 You’ll have access to top-notch cuisines, entertainment and art that you wouldn’t be able to find in more homogeneous cities.